lolo101/lolo101/README.md

 # Hi there 👋

-I'm an enthousiast software craftsman
+I'm an enthusiast software crafter

 Playing around with Java since 2003